patrickkuei/RunTogether/README.md

 ## Features

-- User can type messages and choose emojis.
+- Users can communicate instantly by typing messages and selecting from a range of emojis.
-- Messages are automatically scrolled to the bottom when switching between chatrooms.
+- The app features an auto-scrolling functionality that seamlessly moves to the bottom of the chat window when switching between chatrooms.
-- Sidebar can be toggled to fit different window sizes.
+- A customizable sidebar allows for easy adjustment to fit different window sizes.
+- A chatGPT robot has been integrated into the app, providing an innovative and intelligent way for users to interact and engage with the application.

 ## License